Teaching Artist for Art Access Programs

 The Teaching Artist for Art Access Programs develops and teaches classes at the Art Center and in the community for at-risk youth and marginalized populations by creating a safe space for artmaking, confidence building, and self-expression.
 This position provides access to the museum and art education by building positive relationships with the students through teaching a wide variety of art techniques that inspire creativity, experimentation, and encouraging a sense of worth among students.

-- Develops curriculum appropriate to the setting, age, and skill level of student groups
+- Develops arts curriculum appropriate to the setting, age, and skill level of student groups

 - Works effectively with a diverse community; high integrity, judgment, and discretion

 - Personable and accessible to program participants and staff; sense of humor, compassion, and grace

 - Display high emotional intelligence; able to easily develop strong relationships with and secure the trust and confidence of students and community partners while maintaining appropriate boundaries